The place – or rather places – where it all begins. For me, the vineyards always come first. Even here on this website.

-Etymological by-line: the official name of this plot is Obory, but just like the locals, we call it Babušák, named after an old woman killed by lightning here while working in the vineyard, poor thing.
-I'm still standing, trying to outbalance the macabre score by the fact that I got married to my dear wife here.
+Etymological by-line: the official name of this plot is Obory, but I also like its historical name Achtele, referring to the eponymous old units of surface area.
+And just like the locals, we call it Babušák, named after an old woman killed by lightning here while working in the vineyard, poor thing.
+We're still standing, trying to outbalance the macabre score by the fact that I and Mirka got married here and she keeps her beehives at this very plot.

 During days of good visibility, you can see all the way to the Slovak mountain range called the Little Carpathians, hence the name.
 Moravský Žižkov.
 Our first bigger vineyard, and the true start of our winemaking odyssey.
 Around 2000, it used to be divided among many people owning 0.2 – 0.3 hectares each on average – hell of a situation when you want to get a bigger surface.
 But my parents somehow succeeded in harnessing almost 5 hectares together.
 I was a kid then - 11, maybe 12 - and just as any boy at this age, I wanted (needed!!) a computer.
 But too bad for me, all the money we had went into buying this land.
 Yes, I couldn't be more grateful for this today.

 The soil is a mix of mainly clay and chernozem with a bit of loess, planted with our own home-grown rootstock (of Neuburger, Pinot Noir, Blaufrankisch, Zweigelt, Riesling, Dornfelder).
 We used second-hand trellises from Germany back then, because we didn't have the means to buy new ones.
 The same went for the labour - we couldn't afford to pay any extra workers, so my family and I used to do literally everything here ourselves.
 So you can imagine how strong our bond to this piece of land is.

 As an extra flashback to my younger years, this vineyard features an old shabby tobacco stand where us swagger teenage country boys used to buy smokes.
 Nowadays it serves as a bad weather shelter for our workers, but the sun-faded Orbit gum stickers and its '90s teen spirit will linger there forever.